Dry-Leaf/kaimen/README.md

 ### Hydrus Integration

+`For those who wish to use Kaimen as a Hydrus front-end`

 Set up the Hydrus client api service and insert its URL and api access key into Kaimen's setting.

 <img width="2142" height="738" alt="hydrus_setting_demo" src="https://github.com/user-attachments/assets/87bfed48-8790-4673-a1be-f24fdc3b87f5" />

 # Advantages over Hydrus Network